They’re nothing like a Sunday roast!

 In this section, we’ll compare both cuts, so you can see the main differences.

 Both are delicious cuts of beef.
-However, the way we recommend to prepare them differ;
+However, the way we recommend preparing them differ;

 The chuck roast is best either smoked low and slow or roasted in the oven.
 You can also cut it into small cubes and make a stew.
 No matter what method you pick, oven, smoking or stovetop, low and slow is the key.